-- Ensure that all reagents are properly thawed and mixed. - Prepare a PCR master mix containing the appropriate volume of all reaction components common to all or a subset of reactions to be performed. - Calculate the required volumes of each component based on the following table:
+- Due to the high activity of the KAPA2G Fast DNA Polymerase at room temperature, reactions should be set up on ice to limit nonspecific amplification during setup. - Ensure that all reagents are properly thawed and mixed. - Prepare a PCR master mix containing the appropriate volume of all reaction components common to all or a subset of reactions to be performed. - Calculate the required volumes of each component based on the following table:

 Component 25 μL reaction 1 Final conc.

 PCR-grade water Up to 25 μL N/A

-5X KAPA2G Buffer A or M 2 5.0 μL 1X
+5X KAPA2G Buffer A 2 5.0 μL 1X

 10 mM KAPA dNTP Mix 0.5 μL 0.2 mM each

-10 μM Forward Primer 1.25 μL 0.5 μΜ
+10 μM Forward Primer 1.25 μL 0.5 μM

-10 μM Reverse Primer 1.25 μL 0.5 μΜ
+10 μM Reverse Primer 1.25 μL 0.5 μM

 Template DNA 3 As required As required

-5 U/μL KAPA2G Fast HotStart DNA Polymerase 4 0.1 μL 0.5 U
+5 U/μL KAPA2G Fast DNA Polymerase4 0.1 μL 0.5 U

-$^{^1}$ For volumes smaller than 25 $\mu L,$ scale reagents down proportionally.
+1 For volumes smaller than 25 $\mu\text{L},$ scale reagents down proportionally.
 Reaction volumes >25 μL are not recommended.